How to Pare Down Your Home Library and Uncover the Books You Love

 That's when my bright yellow hardcover copy of Key to the Treasure * was one of my most precious possessions.
 Even before that, when Mama read a fairy tale or The Wonderful Wizard of Oz, I was smitten by the magic contained between the covers of a book.

 Book stores are among my most favorite places to spend an afternoon, and I used to purchase something from every school and library book drive I came across.
 After all, who wouldn't want all the books you can carry for only $1 or $2 apiece?
 I would buy books just because the title or subject looked interesting, or the author was one I recognized, or it was something I had once read but didn't actually own.

 At one point, my home had five bookshelves, and all were completely full.
 Most of the books were mine, some were my husband's, and each of my kids had substantial collections as well.
-I'm not sure what the total number was, but I'd guess it was over 300.
+I'm not sure what the total number was, but I'd guess it was about 400.

 My daughter got married, and we started thinking about downsizing, even though our son lived with us for another three years.
 After we packed, there were boxes and boxes of books – heavy boxes.
 And guess what?
 Our new home didn't have room for five bookshelves.
 We squeezed in three.
 There was no way to organize my way out of the situation.
 There simply wasn't room to keep every book I owned.